 How to Transform your Legal Department into an Efficiency Powerhouse

 There are a number of things to consider when implementing futuristic systems to ultimately drive efficiency.
-To find out tangible steps to make this transformation, sign up for the webinar, “Legal Tech Operations of the Future – Are You Ready for Law 3.0?” hosted by Law.com featuring legal technology expert, Brett Burney.
+To find out tangible steps to make this transformation, check out this recorded webinar, “Legal Tech Operations of the Future – Are You Ready for Law 3.0?” hosted by Law.com featuring legal technology expert, Brett Burney.